shivam6862/DSA-Visualizer/README.md

 <h2 align="center">DSA Visualizer</h2>

   <p align="center">
    This project is a DSA Visualizer built with React.
-It contains various algorithms related to sorting, graphs, trees, and equation solvers.
+It contains various algorithms related to sorting, graphs, trees, and General problems.
     <br />
     <br />
     <a href="https://github.com/shivam6862/DSA-Visualizer/issues">Report Bug</a>